ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ### ibmcloud whcs acd annotators
 {: #whcs-cli-annotators-command}

-Get a list of available annotators that can be leveraged to detect entities and relations from unstructured data.
-One or more annotators can be leveraged within a single request to the service.
+Get a list of available ACD annotators that can be leveraged to detect entities and relations from unstructured data.
+One or more ACD annotators can be leveraged within a single request to the service.

 ```sh
 ibmcloud whcs acd annotators